Are you a nose breather or a mouth breather?

 Symptoms of EIB can include shortness of breath, coughing, chest tightness, sore throat, and decreased endurance.

-Therefore, as long as you strengthen your respiratory muscles, you will actually become a more efficient, oxygenated, healthy athlete for aerobic endurance exercise if you can transition to becoming a nose breather vs mouth breather.
+Therefore, as long as you strengthen your respiratory muscles, you will actually become a more efficient, oxygenated, healthy athlete for aerobic endurance exercise if you can transition to becoming a nose breather vs a mouth breather.

 Can You Change How You Breathe?